Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab4.md

 # Lab 1 - Getting Started with Your Own Copilot

+Semantic Kernel is an SDK that integrates Large Language Models (LLMs) like OpenAI, Azure OpenAI, and Hugging Face with conventional programming languages like C#, Python, and Java.
+Semantic Kernel achieves this by allowing you to define plugins that can be chained together in just a few lines of code.

+What makes Semantic Kernel _special_, however, is its ability to _automatically_ orchestrate plugins with AI.
+With Semantic Kernel
+[planners](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planner), you can ask an LLM to generate a plan that achieves a user's unique goal.
+Afterwards, Semantic Kernel will execute the plan for the user.

 ### Task 1: Configure and Run the Semantic Kernel Sample

 1. Open **Visual Studio Code** from the Lab VM desktop by double-clicking on it.